-Filipinos observe Christmas to celebrate the birth of Jesus Christ who, according to Biblical tradition, was sent by God to save people from sin and death.
+Christmas in the Philippines celebrates the birth of Jesus Christ who, according to Biblical tradition, was sent by God to save people from sin and death.
 The holiday is held every 25 December.

 A clear sign the Christmas season has truly begun is the hanging of star-shaped lanterns called parol in every public space and household.
 The parol, representing the Star of Bethlehem, is unique to the Philippines and is as quintessential to the season as Christmas trees and fake snow are to the Western cultures.